ehsanab550/AI-vacancy-detection/README.md

   year={2026},
   doi={10.1038/s41699-026-00667-4}
 }

-### License
+📄 License
-# This project is available for academic use.
+This project is available for academic use.
 Please cite the paper if you use the code.
 For commercial use, please contact the author.

-  ++ Generate appropriate synthetic training data
+For questions or issues, please open an issue on GitHub.